Fitness Model Dolly Castro Spills Out Of A Plunging Romper That Can Barely Contain Her Busty Backside

 Dolly Castro Chavez is one of Instagram’s most-loved models as she never fails to post almost-daily snaps of herself in racy, low-cut, and skin-revealing outfits and swimsuits.
-On Wednesday, the Nicaraguan fitness sensation took to the popular social media site to show off a particularly tight-fitting outfit that had her followers drooling.
+On Wednesday, the Nicaraguan fitness sensation took to the popular social media site to show off a particularly tight-fitting outfit, which had her followers drooling.

-In the photo, the model stands outside a brick building surrounded by green bushes and vegetation.
-She dons a plunging snake-skin patterned romper in shades of white, blue, gold, and brown.
-The collared neckline plunges down to her belly, leaving plenty of her busty chest on display while the short shorts cling to her curves and emphasize her ample backside.
-The long-sleeved romper also features an eye-catching thick black belt around the waist.
+In the photo, the model stood outside a brick building surrounded by green bushes and vegetation.
+She donned a plunging snake-skin patterned romper in shades of white, blue, gold and brown.
+The collared neckline plunged down to her belly, leaving plenty of her busty chest on display while the short shorts clung to her curves and emphasized her ample backside.
+The long-sleeved romper also featured an eye-catching, thick black belt around the waist.

-The 35-year-old paired the outfit with a silver chain clutch and thick-soled beige high heels that included a strap around the ankle.
-She wore her long, straight brunette tresses loose down her back and ran one hand through her hair as she gazed off at a distant point with black-lined eyes popping with black mascara and pink painted lips.
+The 35-year-old paired the outfit with a silver chain clutch and thick-soled beige high heels, which included a strap around the ankle.
+She wore her long, straight brunette tresses loose down her back and ran one hand through her hair as she gazed off at a distant point with black-lined eyes popping with mascara and pink painted lips.
 She accessorized with a simple pair of gold pendant earrings.

-In the caption of her latest snap, Dolly sends her followers an inspirational message about the best revenge being not needing to seek validation in others and focusing on self-growth instead.
+In the caption of her latest snap, Dolly sent her followers an inspirational message about not needing to seek validation in others and focusing on self growth instead.
 She tagged the outfit as a product of fashion brand Hot Miami Styles.

 The model’s 6.2 million followers left her hundreds of comments in which they gushed over her flawless looks and expressed how much they admire her hard work to achieve her fit body and empowered mindset.

-“You’re beautiful as always and body goals!,” one Instagram user wrote.
+“You’re beautiful as always and body goals!” one Instagram user wrote.

 “Drop dead gorgeous,” another adoring fan commented, following up with a heart-eyed emoji.